Meet Our Residents

 “I’m proud of who I’m becoming now,” Tina said with a smile.
 “I’m manifesting nothing but great things for myself and for everyone around me.”

-A quiet Library Aid, full of extensive knowledge and a thirst for world travel, Lyubov has been employed by the Los Angeles Unified School District for 26 years.
+A quiet library aide, full of extensive knowledge and a thirst for world travel, Lyubov has been employed by the Los Angeles Unified School District for 26 years (seen here at the legendary Hollywood High School Library).
 Lyubov has worked at the legendary Hollywood High School Library for the past 10 years.
 Working with children for over 51 years her love for education is her passion.
-Being actively involved with her community is certainly something that Lyubov prides herself on.
+Being actively involved with her community is something that Lyubov prides herself on.
 She has served on the West Hollywood Russian Advisory Board since 2010.

-Lyubov became a resident at Fountain Fuller Apartments in 2000 until space became available at Detroit Family Apartments in 2008—where she still lives today.
+Lyubov became a resident at WHCHC in 2000 and lover her home at Detroit Family Apartments.
 “I can’t imagine living anywhere else, I walk everywhere but I love to come home,” Lyubov said.
 She truly enjoys living in Detroit Family Apartments where she feels safe and connected to people of similar culture.

 Itzel knew it was imperative for her family’s safety to start anew.
 She and her children were living in dangerous circumstances.
 They even slept in the hallway of their previous building to avoid danger in their own living space.
 Itzel has lived in Southern California her entire life—born in San Diego, Itzel moved to the LA area at a young age and she lived all around Los Angeles before moving into Elden Elms.